Welcome to the Chislehurst Society's site

 Grants.
 We are fortunate to be able to offer grants to local organisations whose activities meet our charitable objects.

-With over 3,800 members, we are one of the largest civic societies in the UK.
+With 4,000 members, we are one of the largest civic societies in the UK.
 Membership is open to anyone regardless of where they live.